Game of Thrones (franchise): Exhibits

+Convention

+The Game of Thrones Official Fan Convention was a Warner Bros. and HBO-sanctioned event, in partnership with Creation Entertainment, held at the Los Angeles Convention Center from December 9-11, 2022.
+It featured Game of Thrones stars Kit Harington, Alfie Allen, Jack Gleeson, Kristofer Hivju, Kristian Nairn, Daniel Portman, Gemma Whelan, and Isaac Hempstead Wright..
+The convention also featured panel discussions, meet and greets, autograph signings, exclusive merchandise, cosplay, and trivia competitions.
+Originally scheduled for February 2022, the official event was held to promote the prequel show House of the Dragon.

 Merchandise

-Miniatures

-Testor Corporation announced that in late 2006 it would begin releasing model figures based on the series, to be followed by a tactical wargame.
-Only one product shipped, a Ruby Ford diorama.
-In April 2007, Martin announced that the licensing agreement with Testor had expired, and Testor's A Song of Ice and Fire product lines had been canceled.
-In December 2006, Haute Productions signed a deal to release a range of resin mini-busts featuring characters from A Song of Ice and Fire under the name Valyrian Resin.
-The company plans to expand the line to include resin statues and pewter chess sets.

-In 2007, Dark Sword Miniatures announced a line of pewter miniatures based on the world of George R. R. Martin's A Song of Ice and Fire and sculpted by Tom Meier.

-In 2018, Dark Sword Miniatures in collaboration with CMON Limited released a line of pewter miniatures for use in the A Song of Ice & Fire: Tabletop Miniatures Game.

-Display weapons
+Game of Thrones merchandise in HBO's New York City store.

-On 20 March 2007, George R. R. Martin announced on his blog that he had "signed a deal with Jalic, Inc. of East Lansing, Michigan, granting them a license to manufacture and sell full-sized high-quality replicas of the arms and armor from A Song of Ice and Fire", under the name Valyrian Steel, starting with the bastard sword Longclaw wielded by Jon Snow (two versions).
-Since then Valyrian has produced replicas of the Stark family greatsword Ice (in two versions), Arya Starks Needle, and Robert Baratheons mighty warhammer.
+On March 20, 2007, George R. R. Martin announced on his blog that he had signed a deal with Jalic, Inc. of East Lansing, Michigan, granting them a license to manufacture and sell full-sized high-quality replicas of the arms and armor from A Song of Ice and Fire, under the name Valyrian Steel, starting with the bastard sword Longclaw wielded by Jon Snow (two versions).
+Since then, the company has produced replicas of the Stark family greatsword Ice (in two versions), Arya Stark's Needle, and Robert Baratheon's mighty warhammer.
 Dragonglass arrowheads and a single dagger have also been produced in a collectible First Men wooden box.
-Valyrian also announced that it will be producing HBO's show versions of Game of Thrones weapons, which differ in appearance from those described in the Ice and Fire novel series.
+Valyrian Steel also obtained exclusive license to produce HBO's Game of Thrones and House of the Dragon version of weapons, which differ in appearance from those described in the novels.

+HBO has also partnered with a variety of product lines and companies for licensed merchandise and cross-promotion, including collectibles and games (Funko, Mattel, Pop Mart, McFarlane, Diamond Select, Royal Mint, theory11, Monopoly, Risk, Clue, Fortnite), foods and beverages (KFC, Shake Shack, Oreo, Bud Light, Mountain Dew, Kool-Aid, Diageo whisky line, Brewery Ommegang, Bira 91), fashion and lifestyle brands (Adidas, Urban Decay, John Varvatos, Ulysse Nardin, Tervis Tumbler, Alex and Ani, Havaianas, Pandora, Fabergé, Merrell, Secretlab), electronics (realme, XBOX, Fender, Razer, Bose), entertainment companies (AT&T, Sky UK, Foxtel, Telia Play, Google, Hulu, Duolingo, OkCupid, Spotify, Snapchat, Xfinity, Roku), organizations (Red Cross, Major League Baseball, Minnesota Timberwolves), and corporations (Bellagio, Target, Hallmark, Primark, Zillow).